What to Consider Before Doing Business in the Philippines in 2021

 Business in the Philippines has remained strong and resilient over the years, making the country one of the fastest-growing economies in the ASEAN region.
-Industries such as manufacturing, trade and repair of automobiles, personal household goods, and construction became the main drivers of the country’s economic growth in 2020.
+Despite the rise of the COVID-19 pandemic in 2020, several industries remained unaffected and continued to prosper into 2021.

 The Economic Performance of the Philippines